 Fresh Look – Is a series of articles taking a look at common topics to try to come up with some new ideas and insight into problems that seem to repeat themselves across many organisations.

+In a world of information overload, it is very easy to lose sight of what matters, and that makes the vision even more important.
 In this post, we visit the old vision statement chestnut.
 Everyone loves talking about visions and leadership but when the opportunity comes to put them into practice within a programme environment, quite frankly most of them are about as much use as an umbrella in a wind tunnel.

 In this article, we briefly reflect on a topic that is at the source of most programme failures due to not establishing a vision that people understand and genuinely commit to, is a core source of programme failure.

 Getting change management to “bite” is really tough, all the training in the world will not make it happen without providing the energy to gain momentum.
 This is an area that we have specialised in and delivered on a number of occasions for clients.

 In this case study, we gained one of the prestigious TJ Awards awards for the management training and development programme at Cheshire West and Chester Council.

 The Aspire Academy team who delivered the assignment were Robert Cole and David King.

 This video outlines how we designed and implemented an approach that pulled together a disparate group of change people across a number of sites into a coherent and functioning organisation.